shrpne/webp-jpeg-comparison/README.md

 You can put your own images into `./src`

 I suggest you empirically find out `quality` settings for `imagemin-webp` and `imagemin-mozjpeg` which will return equal SSIM for compressed images.
-And then check what compression method will save more size.
+And then check what compression method will save more bytes.

 ### Results